Photo: Contiki

 5. Gstaad, Switzerland

-Famous for its cross-country slopes and winter hiking trails, this upscale resort town in the Swiss Alps is definitely one of the best ski resorts in Europe.
-Gstaad is a car-free village, but not to worry: there are trains going from Geneva to Gstaad every hour and the journey will take approximately 1 hour and 40 minutes.
+Famous for its cross-country slopes, winter hiking trails, and glacier skiing, this upscale resort town in the Swiss Alps is definitely one of the best ski resorts in Europe.
+Gstaad also offers night skiing on the Eggli, Rinderberg, and Rougemont, a bewitching experience.

-The resort boasts 62 cable cars and lifts, 250km of pristine downhill ski slopes, a chalet architecture and plenty of traditional restaurants serving local dishes.
+The resort boasts 200km of pristine ski slopes, a chalet architecture and plenty of traditional restaurants serving local dishes.
+It’s great for families too, with innovative learning parks, village ski lifts, and great junior ski schools.

 Image source:Switzerland Tourism / Flickr